 Toddlers can turn to a lot of different ways of soothing themselves, from twirling or even pulling their own hair, to rocking themselves to sleep, to sucking their thumbs or biting their nails.
 Most children grow out of the more unusual methods of self-soothing in a few years, which is why many recommend ignoring or quietly redirecting these habits without making a very big deal about them.
 For habits parents are more concerned about, like hair-pulling, finding children replacement habits, like a specific toy, doll, or blanket to fidget with can be an effective way to discourage them.

 Habits that can worry parents don’t end with the toddler years, but toddlers are a good crash-course to help prepare parents for the rest of childhood ahead of them.
-Your toddler doesn’t mean to worry you – she is just trying to figure out how to navigate this big, confusing world.
+Your toddler doesn’t mean to worry you – they are just trying to figure out how to navigate this big, confusing world.
 You’ve just got to work on how to figure out your little, confusing toddler.

 Diana Daunheimer.
 “When Self-Soothing Behaviors Become a Problem.”
 Parents Canada.
 ParentsCanada.com, May 3 2011.
 Web.